Wellbeing in education

 A culturally responsive inclusive local curriculum or marau ā-kura that supports the identities, languages, cultures of all ākonga also supports ākonga wellbeing.
 Wellbeing weaves across all curricula.

-We have established new Curriculum Lead positions to provide frontline support to schools, kura, early learning services and ngā kōhanga reo.
+We have established new 'curriculum lead' positions to provide frontline support to schools, kura, early learning services and ngā kōhanga reo.

-Wellbeing resources – supporting our children and young people
+Resources that support our children and young people

 Useful resources and links to further information.

-A mental health education and wellbeing resource for teachers has gone out nationwide, to schools whose students are Year 7 and up, including Teen Parent Units, Activity Centres, Alternative Education providers and RTLB Clusters.
+A mental health education and wellbeing resource for teachers has gone out nationwide to schools whose students are Year 7 and up, including Teen Parent Units, Activity Centres, Alternative Education providers and RTLB Clusters.

-'Mental Health Education and Hauora: Teaching interpersonal skills, resilience, and wellbeing' is a practical resource for teaching about mental health, including lesson ideas and activities.
+'Mental health education and hauora: Teaching interpersonal skills, resilience, and wellbeing' is a practical resource for teaching about mental health, including lesson ideas and activities.

 To find out more, here’s Kat Wells, co-author and health teacher from Lynfield College in Tāmaki Makaurau: